-The deadline to respond to the Department for Education’s Review of Post-16 Qualifications at level 3: Second stage consultation is Friday 15 January.
+The deadline to respond to the Department for Education’s Review of Post-16 Qualifications at level 3: Second stage consultation is 31 January, extended from the 15 January.
 You can respond online, and as always do remember you do not need to answer every question.

 The full list of questions is included as an appendix in the consultation document and you can choose just to answer questions pertinent to arts education, including questions 9 through 15.
 You can also raise any issues you feel have not been asked about in your responses to question 26 and 27.

 Our response to the consultation

 The CLA wants England to have a world class practical and theoretical education system with low value qualifications removed.
 We believe these proposed reforms risk creating an unhelpful binary pathway between academic and technical routes that does not work for the creative industries, arts and cultural sector, in which many roles require both practical and theoretical knowledge.